c1flores/Work-Day-Scheduler/assets/pseudocode/Pseudocode.md

 ### Big Picture: Create a dynamic calendar that allows the user to save events and easily tell which time blocks are in the past, present, and future.

-#### Use Bootstrap to create hourly blocks with text input areas and save buttons.
+#### Use Bootstrap to create hourly blocks with text input areas and save buttons in HTML.
 Repeat hourly blocks to span business day length.
 ```
 START